 - Origin : Connecticut, United States

-Born out of Canadian bike supplier Dorel Industries, Cannondale has always pushed the limits on mountain bikes designs.
-Some of those crazy designs have actually caught on, attracting other brands to try and mimic their frames, suspensions and disc brakes.
+Born out of Canadian bike supplier Dorel Industries, Cannondale has always pushed the limits on mountain bike designs.
+Some of those crazy designs have actually caught on, attracting other brands to try and mimic their frames, suspensions, and disc brakes.

 The company’s hardtail bikes feature a “Save Micro-Suspension,” which is a series of flex zones in the rear triangle and seat tube, offering the cyclists a smoother ride.

 Cannondale sells a number of high-end bikes priced well above $10,000, but there are a handful of affordable, entry-level mountain bikes in their lineup, too, like the Cujo 2 and Trail 3.
-The more entry-level bikes aren’t as technical, but double nicely as a commuter bike in the city as well.
+The more entry-level bikes aren’t as technical but doubles nicely as a commuter bike in the city as well.